pmichaillat/pmichaillat.github.io/content/courses/v.md

 This section turns to the sources of unemployment over the business cycle.
 In the DMP model, unemployment becomes vanishingly small when unemployed workers search sufficiently hard for jobs.
 Unemployment also becomes vanishingly small when recruiting costs are sufficiently low.
 In other words, the DMP model does not feature job rationing.
 This lack of job rationing is difficult to reconcile with the long queues of unemployed workers at job bureaus and factory gates observed during the Great Depression.

 The section then develops a matching model with job rationing.
-In the model, in recession, jobs are lacking, so some unemployment remains even if workers are desperate to find a job.
+In the model, in a recession, jobs are lacking, so some unemployment remains even if workers are desperate to find a job.
 The model features both frictional unemployment—caused by difficulties in matching workers and firms—and rationing unemployment—caused by a lack of job.
 The model describes well good and bad times.
 In bad times, labor demand is low so rationing unemployment is high.
 Hence total unemployment is high.
 But, maybe surprisingly, frictional unemployment is low.
 In that case, workers queue for jobs and it is easy for firms to fill vacancies.
 Conversely, in good times, labor demand is high so rationing unemployment is low and total unemployment is low.
 Frictional unemployment is higher than in bad times.
 In that case, it is easy for workers to find jobs but firms struggle to fill job vacancies.

 Technically, the DMP model does not feature job rationing because its labor demand is perfectly elastic with respect to wages and labor market tightness.
 Once we introduce a labor demand that is downward sloping with respect to wages and tightness, job rationing appears and not all unemployment is frictional.
 The easiest way to generate a downward-sloping labor demand is by assuming that the production function has diminishing returns to labor.